Marcos Covarrubias Villaseñor

 Marcos Alberto Covarrubias Villaseñor (born July 2, 1967) is a Mexican politician.
-He has served as the Governor of the Mexican state of Baja California Sur since April 5, 2012.
+He has been the governor of the Mexican state of Baja California Sur since April 5, 2012.

-Marcos Covarrubias Villaseñor was a deputy in the Chamber of Deputies of Mexico prior to being elected Governor in 2011.
-He had been elected to the Chamber through the support of the Party of the Democratic Revolution (PRD).
+Covarrubias Villaseñor was a deputy in the Chamber of Deputies of Mexico before being elected governor in 2011.
+He was elected to the chamber through the support of the Party of the Democratic Revolution (PRD).

-Covarrubias Villaseñor ran for Governor of Baja California Sur in the 2011 gubernatorial election, which was held on February 6, 2011.
+Covarrubias Villaseñor ran for governor of Baja California Sur in the 2011 gubernatorial election, which was held on February 6, 2011.
 He was nominated by the National Action Party (PAN).
-The Party of the Democratic Revolution (PRD) had held the state's governorship since 1999 at the time.
-Marcos Covarrubias Villaseñor won the gubernatorial election with more than 40% of the vote.
-The Institutional Revolutionary Party (PRI) candidate, Ricardo Barroso Agramont, came in second with 33.52%, while the incumbent PRD's candidate, Luis Armando Díaz, came in at a distant third with approximately 20% of the vote.
+The PRD had held the state's governorship since 1999 at the time.
+He won the election with more than 40% of the vote.
+The Institutional Revolutionary Party (PRI) candidate, Ricardo Barroso Agramont, was second with 33.52% and the PRD's incumbent candidate, Luis Armando Díaz, was third with approximately 20% of the vote.

 Covarrubias Villaseñor was sworn into office on April 5, 2011.